AIRLab-POLIMI/mobile-manipulation-scout-rebel/mobile_manipulation_interfaces/README.md

 Custom messages and actions definitions for the action servers and clients in the context of mobile manipulation tasks.

+#### Contributor

+Code developed and tested by: __Simone Giampà__

+Project and experimentations conducted at __Politecnico di Milano, Artificial Intelligence and Robotics Laboratory, 2024__

+_Project part of my Master's Thesis Project at Politecnico di Milano, Italy._

 ## Custom Actions

 The following custom actions are defined in this package: